 You might need to provide an access string or an APN to help identify your mobile network.
-An access string (for CDMA devices) or APN (for GSM devices) should be included in the information that came with your subscriber identity module (SIM) or subscription.
+An access string (for CDMA devices) or APN (for GSM devices) should be included in the info that came with your subscriber identity module (SIM) or subscription.

 Tap or click Next.

 If your SIM is locked, the default PIN is set by the mobile operator.
 When the device is locked, it can't be used, and you need the PIN to unlock it.
-Check the information that came with your SIM or subscription.
+Check the info that came with your SIM or subscription.

 Entering an incorrect PIN three times can result in your account being blocked until you get a PIN unblock key (PUK) from your mobile operator.
 If you're connected at the time that your account becomes blocked, your existing connection will end.

 If you have trouble connecting to the Internet, contact your mobile operator.

 Tap or click the name of your mobile broadband network, and then tap or click Connect.

 To change connection profile properties such as the access point name (APN), access string, user name, password, or autoconnect settings, follow these steps:

 Swipe in from the right edge of the screen, tap Settings, and then tap Change PC settings.(If you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, click Settings, and then click Change PC settings.)

 Tap or click Network, tap or click Connections, and then tap or click the name of your mobile broadband network.